duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 Erase any pre-filled contents, and enter the values for your cheat sheet using the [cheat sheet JSON syntax](#cheat-sheet-json-syntax).
 Feel free to copy the code in the following section into your new file as a convenient template.

-With this method, there is no need to create a new Instant Answer.
+Conveniently, with cheat sheets there's no need to create a new Instant Answer.
 There is also no need to edit the `CheatSheets.pm` file, `cheat_sheets.js`, or `cheat_sheets.css`.
 Simply save your new file, and proceed to test your work.

 ### Test Your Cheat Sheet